-Students are expected to arrive to class on time and behave in a manner that is respectful to the instructor and to fellow students.
-Please, avoid the use of cell phones.
+Students are expected to join our class Zoom meeting on time and behave in a manner that is respectful to the instructor and to fellow students.
+Please, avoid the use of cell phones and other devices during class time.

 STUDENTS REQUIRING ACCOMMODATIONS